Shyvana Build Guide by Veralion

 If you’ve been doing your job, the all-important Dragon soul drake should be spawning soon, sometime between 22 and 24 minutes.
 Make sure that once again you ping it like crazy and set up vision control in the bot river ahead of time.
 You'd better believe you'll have to fight for this drake.

 If you've snowballed the game properly, you will have your all important 4th item completed.
 This is where the fun begins.
 You should have so much offensive and defensive value that contesting Soul is outright suicide.

 If you just used second Rift to get that inhib, wait patiently in the mexican standoff until someone is forced to back to save nexus turrets.
 Then you can take it for free.

 It is unlikely that the enemy team will attempt to trade it for Baron so early in the game.
 Not many compositions can manage it quickly enough to avoid being stopped in time.
 If they do, send your team to harass and contest it while you take Soul on your own.
-Remember, Baron is temporary and can be stalled out, especially if you manage to land a few well-placed Flame Breaths to break their siege, but Soul is eternal.
+Remember, Baron is temporary, but Soul is eternal.
 If it comes down to it, prioritize Soul.

 The all-important Baron Nashor